 - Summarize the challenges that young Texans face in accessing oral health care and the importance of the First Dental Home model.

-- Specify the required components of a First Dental Home checkup.
+- Specify the required components of initial and subsequent First Dental Home checkups.

 Continuing Dental Education